ConnorDykes/anywhere_code_challange/README.md

 ---- Testing ----

-To run all test go to the terminal and enter : flutter test or run them individually from the Testing Pannel
+To run all test go to the terminal and enter : flutter test

 ![Alt text](<Simulator Screenshot - iPhone 13 - 2023-10-26 at 22.18.39.png>)